Lauren Coyle Rosen

 Tap the gear icon above to manage new release emails.

 Lauren Coyle Rosen is an award-winning, Pulitzer Prize-nominated author, cultural anthropologist, singer-songwriter, and visual artist.
-She is currently at work on her fifth nonfiction book, Goddess: A History (Henry Holt, forthcoming).
-She is the author of twelve books to date, four nonfiction books and eight volumes of poetry and art.
+She is the Founder of Divine Feminine Living and host of the Divine Feminine Podcast.
+She is currently at work on her fifth nonfiction book, Goddess (forthcoming with Henry Holt / Mudlark / Reclam / AW Bruna).
+Coyle Rosen has published twelve books to date, four nonfiction and eight volumes of poetry and art.
 Her other books include: Hannibal Lokumbe: Spiritual Soundscapes of Music, Life, and Liberation (coauthored with Hannibal Lokumbe, Columbia University Press, 2024); The Spirit of Ani: Reflections on Spirituality, Feminism, Music, and Freedom (coauthored with Ani DiFranco, Akashic Books, 2026); Law in Light: Priestesses, Priests, and the Revitalization of Akan Spirituality in the United States and Ghana (University of California Press, 2024); and Fires of Gold: Law, Spirit, and Sacrificial Labor in Ghana (University of California Press, 2020).
-Coyle Rosen has released five acclaimed music albums, including, most recently, The Fate of Art.
-She founded and writes for The Spiritual Muses magazine and is currently a fellow at Harvard University.
+Coyle Rosen has released six acclaimed music albums, including, most recently, Twilight Streams.
+She is currently a fellow at Harvard University.
 She was a cultural anthropology professor at Princeton University, where she received the President's Award in Distinguished Teaching, among other honors.
 She has a J.D. with honors from Harvard Law School and a Ph.D. in cultural anthropology from the University of Chicago.
-She lives in Philadelphia and Washington, DC, with her husband, the author, historian, and legal commentator Jeffrey Rosen.
+Coyle Rosen lives in Washington, DC, with her husband, the NYT-bestselling author, historian, commentator, and GW Law professor Jeffrey Rosen, who was the longtime President & CEO of the National Constitution Center.

 Read more Read less